grafana/grafana-plugin-examples/examples/datasource-streaming-backend-websocket/README.md

 The server can be accessed by the Grafana backend in `ws://websocket-server:8080`.

-Check the [`docker-compose.yaml`](./streaming-backend-websocket-plugin/docker-compose.yaml) for more details.
+Refer to the [`docker-compose.yaml`](./streaming-backend-websocket-plugin/docker-compose.yaml) for more details.

 The example server sends random numbers controlled by a query parameter.